Yusif Vazir Chamanzaminli: Life and career

 After graduating from the primary school of Blindman Khalifa in 1895, Chamanzaminli pursued his studies at the Realschule of Shusha.
 But then, the Armenian-Azerbaijani civil war broke out (1905–1906) and his family fled Shusha.
 As his father had just died, his mother, younger brother and sisters settled in Ashgabad, Turkmenistan, to be closer to relatives.
 Vazirov managed to get a meagre stipend with a few other students from Shusha to finish his education (1906–1909) at Realni High School in Baku.
 He published his first work in the local Azeri-language periodicals Sada and Molla Nasraddin.
 It was in the summer of 1907 when Yusif Vazirov went to visit his mother in Ashgabad that he met Berta Maiseyeva, a third year student at Ashgabad Gymnasium.
 She seems to be the prototype for the character of "Nino" in the novel "Ali and Nino," eventually published in 1937 in Vienna.
 Many of the historical references in the novel can be traced back to the period of time when Vazirov was a high school student in Baku, as revealed in his diaries.

 In 1909, Chamanzaminli left for St. Petersburg to enroll in St. Petersburg State University of Architecture and Construction Institute for Civil Engineers but having realized that he would not pass the placement test in mathematics, since he was weak in math and hated it, Chamanzaminli withdrew his application.
-While in St. Petersburg, he wrote Jannatin gabzi ("A Pass to Heaven").
+While in St. Petersburg, he wrote Jannatin gabzi ("A Passage to Heaven").

 In 1910 Chamanzaminli was admitted to the St. Vladimir University in Kiev to study law.
 When World War I broke out, the students and staff of the university were transferred to Saratov (Volga region of Russia), where Chamanzaminli graduated in 1915.
 For a while he worked at the judiciary chamber of Saratov and later travelled to Galicia (Eastern Europe).
 There, reflecting on the February Revolution in Russia, he began Studentlar ("Students") and "In the Year 1917".